NEXT plc – Annual report – 27 January 2024

 Suppliers

-Throughout the year the Board approved major contract renegotiations and strategy with regard to key suppliers, notably with the Group’s Online orders home delivery service provider, new warehouse suppliers, providers of freight forwarding services, and with certain landlords.
+Throughout the year the Board approved major contract renegotiations and strategy with key suppliers, notably with the Group’s lender for the revolving credit facility, providers of freight forwarding services and certain landlords.
 We balanced the benefits of maintaining strong partnerships with key suppliers alongside the need to obtain value for money for our investors and excellent quality and service for our customers.
-Further details on how we engage with our suppliers can be found on pages 103 to 104.
+Further details on how we engage with our suppliers can be found on pages 104 to 105.

 Customers